 Micro-milling also is used to remove pavement markings due to changing traffic flows or reconstruction.
 Micro or fine milling can be used to improve pavement skid resistance by removing a small amount of the pavement surface.
 The resulting surface texture is smooth enough for any vehicle to ride on safely – even motorcycles.

 Conventional milling machines are used for micro-milling, so only the cutting drum needs to be changed.
 The conventional drum on a cold planer has cutting tools spaced approximately 5/8 to ¾ inch (15 to 20mm) apart.
 This cutting tool spacing produces a grid-patterned textured surface with discontinuous longitudinal striations are much closer together.
 Other cutting teeth spacing can exist in the range of ¼ to ½ inch (6 to 12mm) apart and is commonly referred to as “fine milling.”

 The surface texture, regardless of the type of cutting drum being used, is affected by the condition of the cutting tools, rotational speed of the cutting drum, and the forward speed of the cold planer.
-The milled surface has a finer texture when the cutting tools are new, the milling drum rotates faster or the forward speed of the cold planer is reduced.
+The milled surface has a finer texture when the cutting tools are new, when the milling drum rotates faster, or when the forward speed of the cold planer is reduced.

 The same grade and slope controls that are on the cold planer for conventional cold planning are also used during the micro-milling process to ensure that the roadway is re-profiled according to the plans and specification.

 Recon currently operates milling machines capable of performing standard milling and carbide grinding/micro milling.
 Recon’s milling machines vary in cutting width from 2’ wide up to 10’6” widths.